 Cowan Bee Collection

-Described as the most comprehensive collection of its kind in the world, the Cowan Bee Collection contains 1,800 volumes of books, pamphlets and journals relating to bees and beekeeping, including many rare foreign language titles.
+Described as the most comprehensive collection of its kind in the world, the Cowan Bee Collection contains 2,500 book, pamphlet and journal titles relating to bees and beekeeping, including many rare foreign language titles.
 The items date from the sixteenth to the twentieth century, and were owned by T. W. Cowan (1840-1926), a co-founder and president of the British Beekeepers Association.
 The collection was donated to us by Defra (the Department for Environment Food & Rural Affairs).

 The collection, also known as The Cowan Memorial Library, contains works by many well-known writers on bees and beekeeping, including multiple editions of The feminine monarchie by the Rev. Charles Butler (1609), one of the greatest books on beekeeping, together with works by other important writers on apiculture including Joseph Warder, Thomas Wildman and James Bonner.
 The oldest book in the collection is a rare early French translation of Lucius Junius Moderatus Columella’s De re rustica (On rural affairs), published in Paris in 1555.
 Columella was a writer on agriculture in the Roman Empire and De re rustica an agricultural manual on animal husbandry, beekeeping and other subjects, is an important source on agriculture in Ancient Roman times.
 The Cowan collection also contains two 1579 editions of Thomas Hyll’s A profitable instruction of the perfite ordering of bees which was first published in 1568, and is thought to be the first British book on bees.